portworx/confluent/tools/README.md

 - `CCM_DURATION_MINS`: Number of minutes that the cluster should run (default: `60`)
 - `CCM_CHANNEL`: Development channel to use (default: `testing/master`)
-- `CCM_CONFLUENT-KAFKA`: AWS Cloudformation confluent-kafka to use in the above channel (default `ee.single-master.cloudformation.json`)
+- `CCM_CONFLUENT_KAFKA`: AWS Cloudformation confluent-kafka to use in the above channel (default `ee.single-master.cloudformation.json`)
 - `CCM_PUBLIC_AGENTS`: Number of public agents to start (default: `0`)
 - `CCM_AGENTS`: Number of private agents to start (default: `1`)
 - `CCM_AWS_REGION`: Region to start an AWS cluster in (default `us-west-2`)